 EYFS Statement of Intent

 The EYFS team are committed to working in partnership with parents and carers, as the evidence is clear that this best supports children’s progress.
 Connections between staff, children and parents are nurtured from the first home visit before they enter the school, and by using their ‘All About Me’ books which include photographs of their lives and family, and their likes and dislikes.
 We strive for our families to be as involved with their child’s education as possible, which is why we use the Tapestry app: parents can access, and contribute to, their child’s learning journey as often as they would like.
-As well as parent consultation meetings, parents are invited to open mornings, phonics workshops and observation lessons, curriculum meetings, and events such as the reading breakfast, class assemblies, school concerts and celebrations such as the Christmas fair.
+As well as parent consultation meetings, parents are invited to open mornings, phonics workshops, curriculum meetings, and events such as the reading breakfast, class assemblies, school concerts and celebrations such as the Christmas fair.